 Jesus was innocent.
 He did nothing deserving of death, and yet He chose to die.
 Why would He do something like that?
 Why would the King of Kings, the Son of God, Who could call down angels to rescue Him, choose to die?

 Jesus was mocked, abused, and accused.
-He was slandered, disrespected, and rejected by those who sought Him dead.
+He was slandered, disrespected, and rejected, though He was innocent.
 Yet, when He stood before Herod, Jesus did not answer him.
 This fulfills what was prophesied in Isaiah:

 “He was oppressed and afflicted,